GeorgeLuImmortal/Hierarchical-BERT-Model-with-Limited-Labelled-Data/README.md

 ### Step 6.
 Visualise informative sentences inferred by HBM in a document

 When we run the script in __Step 2__, besides the AUC scores on testing set, we can also get the attention scores of each sentences that measure whether sentences contribute a lot in forming the document representation.
 Hence, these attention scores can serve as clue of whether the sentences are important or not.
 The attention scores are stored in "attentions/#dataset_name/".
-You can visualise this attention scores by playing with __Visualization_of_informative_sentences.ipynb__.
+You can visualise this attention scores by playing with the notebook __Visualization_of_informative_sentences.ipynb__.

+## Toy Experiments